 Reduced Juice Sportsbooks

-What Is A Reduced Juice Sportsbook?
+What Is a Reduced Juice Sportsbook?

-With the rise of the internet, a new type of sportsbook has emerged: reduced juice books.
+With the rise of the internet, a new type of bookmaker has emerged: reduced juice books.
 These books are much more aggressive than the traditional books, and offer better value to the player.
 There are actually several types of reduced juice books, with the most common being ones that offer juice lowered from -110 to -105.
 This cuts the house edge in half and provides better opportunities for the players.